zhufuyi/sponge/README.md

 > make run

 Use IDE to open the file `internal/service/<table name>_client_test.go` to test the api interface of grpc, you can copy the pressure test report to your browser to view it.
+Or use the `go test` command to execute the test cases.

 Way 2: Run in docker